School Ecology and (dis)Respect

 Singer A., & Audley, S. R. (in press).
 Some teachers just simply care:” Respect in urban student-teacher relationships. #CritEdPol: Journal of Critical Educational Policy Studies.

 Audley, S. R., & Stein, N. (2017).
 Creating an environmental resiliency framework: Changing children’s personal and cultural narratives to build environmental resiliency.
 Journal of Environmental Studies and Sciences, 7(2), 205-215.

-Audley-Piotrowski, S. R. (in press).
-On the auspices of social justice.
-In J. Landsman, R. Salcedo, & P. Gorski (Eds.), Talking back and looking forward: Poetry and prose for social justice in education.
+Audley-Piotrowski, S. R. (2016).
+The auspices of social justice.
+In J. Landsman, R. Salcedo, & P. Gorski (Eds.), Talking back and looking forward: An educational revolution in poetry and prose (p.
+39-44).
 Lanham, Maryland: Roman and Littlefield Publishing Group.

 Jones, M. H., Audley-Piotrowski, S. R., & Kiefer, S. (2012).
 Relationships among adolescents’ perceptions of friends’ behaviors, academic self-concept, and math performance.
 Journal of Educational Psychology, 104(1), 19-31.